-All Gamry standard cell cables have a 25-pin D-connector on one end and a number of leads terminated with banana plugs on the other.
-The D-connector end of the cable is connected to the Cell Cable port on the front of the Interface 1010.
-Always use the knurled screws on this cable to hold the cable in place.
+The D-connector ends of the cables are connected to the appropriate ports on the front of the Interface 5000.
+Always use the knurled screws on this cable to hold the cables in place.

-A wide variety of cell cables are available for the Interface 1010.
-These include shielded cables in various lengths and special cables for use in EIS systems where very low impedances must be measured.
-The Interface 1010 can automatically detect which Gamry Instruments cable is connected, and the Gamry Framework software can then adjust the system performance for the characteristics of that cable.
+A wide variety of lengths for cell cables are available for the Interface 5000.
+The Interface 5000 can automatically detect which Gamry Instruments cables are connected and the Gamry Framework software can then adjust the system performance for the characteristics of those cables.